 We have not introduced commercially any products.
 Azur, our marketing licensee for Elestrin, commercially launched Elestrin in April 2009.
 As a result, we received royalties on net sales of Elestrin from Azur through February 22, 2010.
-We recognized \$2,228,004 in royalty revenue from sales of Elestrin during the three months ended March 31, 2010, which includes \$78,004 in royalty payments pursuant to our original agreement with Azur, and \$2.15 million of additional royalty income from payments received as a result of the receipt of non-refundable payments from Azur in exchange for the elimination of all remaining future royalty payments that we would not be required to pay to Antares under a separate agreement and certain future milestone payments due us under the terms of the original license, as permitted by the amendment to our license agreement signed in December 2009.
-This royalty revenue amount represents the gross royalty revenue we received from Elestrin through March 31, 2010 and not our corresponding obligation to pay Antares royalties.
-Our corresponding obligation to pay Antares a portion of the royalties received, which equaled \$11,889 for the three months ended March 31, 2010, is recorded within general and administrative expenses in our statements of operations.
+We recognized \$0 and \$2,228,004 in royalty revenue from sales of Elestrin during the three and six months ended June 30, 2010, which includes \$77,272 in royalty payments pursuant to our original agreement with Azur, and \$2.1 million of additional royalty income from payments received as a result of the receipt of non-refundable payments from Azur in exchange for the elimination of all remaining future royalty payments that we would not be required to pay to Antares under a separate agreement, and certain future milestone payments due us under the terms of the original license, as permitted by the amendment to our license agreement signed in December 2009.
+This royalty revenue amount represents the gross royalty revenue we received from Elestrin through June 30, 2010 and not our corresponding obligation to pay Antares royalties.
+Our corresponding obligation to pay Antares a portion of the royalties received, which equaled \$0 and \$11,889 for the three and six months ended June 30, 2010, is recorded within general and administrative expenses in our condensed statements of operations.
 Upon receiving the final payment from Azur in February 2010, our future Elestrin royalty stream was reduced to zero.
 Pursuant to a separate agreement with Antares and related to the Azur royalty stream and milestone buydown, we paid Antares an aggregate of \$268,750 in February 2010.

 Our business operations to date have consisted mostly of licensing and research and development activities and we expect this to continue for the immediate future.
 If and when our products for which we have not entered into marketing relationships receive FDA approval, we may begin to incur other expenses, including sales and marketing related expenses if we choose to market the products ourselves.
-We currently do not have sufficient resources on a long-term basis to complete the commercialization of any of our products for which we have not entered into marketing relationships.
-We believe that our cash and cash equivalents of \$41.2 million at March 31, 2010 will be sufficient to meet our liquidity requirements through at least the next 12 months.
+We currently do not have sufficient resources on a long-term basis to obtain regulatory approval of LibiGel or any of our other products or to complete the commercialization of any of our products for which we have not entered into marketing relationships.
+We believe that our cash and cash equivalents of \$46.4 million at June 30, 2010 will be sufficient to meet our liquidity requirements through at least the next 12 months.

-We incurred expenses of approximately \$3.1 million per month on research and development activities during the first quarter of 2010, which is a 207 percent increase, compared to the same period in 2009, primarily as a result of the conduct of the LibiGel Phase III clinical trials.
-In April 2009, we decided to delay screening new subjects for our LibiGel Phase III safety study in order to conserve cash; however, in January 2010, we reinitiated screening and enrollment in our safety study, and we expect our monthly research and development expenses to increase significantly in 2010 compared to 2009.
-The amount of our actual research and development expenditures, however, may fluctuate from quarter-to-quarter and year-to-year depending upon: (1) the amount of resources, including cash available; (2) our development schedule, including the timing of our clinical trials; (3) results of studies, clinical trials and regulatory decisions; (4) whether we or our licensees are funding the development of our products; and (5) competitive developments.
+We incurred expenses of approximately \$3.0 million per month on research and development activities during the six months ended June 30, 2010, which is a 175 percent increase, compared to the same period in 2009, primarily as a result of the conduct of the LibiGel Phase III clinical studies.
+In April 2009, we decided to delay screening new subjects for our LibiGel Phase III safety study in order to conserve cash; however, in January 2010, we reinitiated screening and enrollment in our safety study.
+The amount of our actual research and development expenditures, however, may fluctuate from quarter-to-quarter and year-to-year depending upon: (1) the amount of resources, including cash available; (2) our development schedule, including the timing and scope of our clinical trials; (3) results of studies, clinical trials and regulatory decisions, including in particular the number of subjects required in our LibiGel Phase III cardiovascular and breast cancer safety study; (4) the amount of our clinical recruitment expenditures intended to increase enrollment in our LibiGel Phase III studies; (5) whether we or our licensees are funding the development of our products; and (6) competitive developments.